ulthiel/KX3tools/Readme.md

 ## swr.py

-This script uses the KX3 to determine the SWR on a given set of frequencies with and without the internal KXA3 tuner.
-Here's an example output for an 58ft wire antenna:
+This script uses the KX3 to determine the SWR of an antenna on a given set of frequencies with and without the internal KXA3 tuner.
+Additionally, it determines the L and C values of the tuner after matching.
+Here's an example output for an 58ft wire antenna with 13ft counterpoise:

 | Freq(KHz) | SWR       | SWRt      | L         | C         | Side      |
 |-----------|-----------|-----------|-----------|-----------|-----------|